jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 directly parsed by the Julia `parse` method.
 In the future this will become a `DataSource`-specific operation to allow binary formats to be handled.

+### Creating new DataSources

+A file format can be used with CIF dictionaries if:

+1. It returns an `Array` of values when provided with a data name defined in the dictionary

+2. `Array`s returned for data names from the same CIF category have corresponding values at the same position in the array - that is, they line up correctly if presented as columns in a table.

+At a minimum, the following methods should work with the `DataSource`:
+`getindex`, `haskey`.

+If the `DataSource` `mds` can be modelled as a collection of `DataSource`s, `iterate_blocks` should also be defined to iterate over the constituent `DataSource`s. `MultiDataSource(mds)` will then create a `DataSource` where values returned for any data names defined in the constituent blocks are automatically aligned.
+Such `MultiDataSource` objects can be built to form hierarchies.

+#### Types

+A `TypedDataSource` consists of a `DataSource` and a CIF dictionary.
+Values returned from a `TypedDataSource` are in the appropriate Julia type as specified by the dictionary.
+Where a `DataSource` returns pure text, that text is converted to the appropriate type using Julia's `parse`.